zviroth/zviroth.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Zvi.
 I was born in Australia, and grew up in Israel.
-I live in Maryland, with my wife and two kids.
+I now live in Maryland, with my wife and two kids.

 I completed a BSc in Physics and Computer Science, and a PhD in Computational Neuroscience, at the Hebrew University.
 I'm currently a postdoc at the Lab of Brain and Cognition at the National Intitute of Mental Health.